uwesterr/Maue/readme.md

 In order to place a camper level so that people fall asleep rather than out of bed a system was developed which shows roll and pitch of the camper on an Android phone.

-The system consists of three components
+The system consists of three components:

 - MPU6050
     - I2C I/F